<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 A bills package is a good option if you don’t want to handle setup, and prefer to simplify your finances long term too.

 One Utility Bill bundles your choice of utilities into one, simple monthly payment with the option of Unlimited Energy.
-The team will also handle setup with suppliers for you, so you don’t have to deal with any of this!
+The team handles setup with suppliers for you too, so you can deal with the rest of your move

 When you’re moving into a new home, whether buying or renting, it can save tons of admin time and take the setup off your to-do list.